nestor-system/nestor-library/README.md

-# nestor-library
+# NESTOR Library (nestor-library)
-The Java Object that Implements the Pipeline for the Translation of Natural Language to Symbolic Form using a Prudens Knowledge Base
+The Java Object that Implements the Pipeline for the Translation of Natural Language to Symbolic Form using a Prudens Policy

 NESTOR library should be compiled with Java 17.0.2 (jdk-17.0.2).
 This is an Eclipse Project